 The selection process for a potential new Member involves several residential visits to Pilsdon, a written application and personal statement, references and an interview.
 This application and discernment process can take a few months to complete.

-If you would like to explore the possibility of becoming a community member please contact the Warden at the email or postal address below.
+If you would like to explore the possibility of becoming a community member please complete this Member Application form and contact Rev Sue Langdon (Warden) at the email or postal address below.